Edit this wiki page Follow

 S.T.A.L.K.E.R.
 Complete 2009

-The designers have retouched about every single little detail, and overall the game feels more polished.
-This mod is especially ideal for players who already have completed the game but want to do a replay, this the designers have said themselves.
+The designers have retouched almost every single little detail, and overall the game feels more polished.
+According to the designers, this mod is especially ideal for players who already have completed the game but want to do a replay.

 Full list of features and enhancements: